 How to go to Hatta dam from Dubai?

-If you are looking for 1 full day of adventure, fun, learning, and relaxation, we suggest you pack your weekend bag, set your weekend mood, and head out to Hatta.
+If you are looking for one full day of adventure, fun, learning, and relaxation, we suggest you pack your weekend bag, set your weekend mood, and head out to Hatta.
 Your weekend bag should include camping gear, barbeque gear, a backpack, and a book to read.
-Get to Hatta dam first, start with your adventure activities and end with a relaxed barbeque in Hatta Park, and read a book under the cool sky.
+Get to Hatta dam first, start with your adventure activities and end with a relaxed barbeque in Hatta Park, and read a book under the calm sky.
 You would be positively recharged.

 Hatta Water Dam is located far away from Dubai at 135 Km.
 However, due to super smooth and well-laid-out roads, Hatta Dam Dubai does not look that far.
 It means 90 minutes to 120 minutes of driving.
 The most popular and well-detailed activity is kayaking.
 Kayaking in Hatta dam is popular because of the stunning views around it.
 There are hundreds of kayaks of various sizes available here.
 Since you have traveled so far, you should do all Hatta Dam activities, like, Hatta mountain hiking, cycling, rock climbing, or simply relaxing.
 There are two famous hotels in Hatta.
 The AJ Hatta Fort hotel in the most famous Hatta Da hotel serves bet buffet throughout the day and has many activities of its own.

-Remember that Hata means heritage, it means kayaking, it means hub of activities, and it means an adrenaline-filled weekend.
+Remember that Hata means heritage, it means kayaking, it means hub of activities, and it means adrenaline-filled weekend.